Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Results

-The attention mechanism of the CNN-CBAM achieved the $se$ of 0.71 and $sp$ of 0.67 with an optimal threshold at 0.66 (Figure \ref{fig:Figure_6}, a).
-Exploiting the standard deviation approach with the YASA Toolbox resulted in the $se$ of 0.64 and the $sp$ of 0.69 with an optimal threshold of 1.3.
-However, the confusion matrices of each method (Figure \ref{fig:Figure_6}, b-c) revealed that the performance achieved by YASA was affected more by the misclassification of 20-second EEG epochs.
-Finally, we visualized how the attention mechanism of CNN-CBAM classifies artifacts in line with manual labels and identifies their occurrence time points (Figure \ref{fig:Figure_7}).
+The attention mechanism of the CNN-CBAM achieved a $se$ of 0.61 and a $sp$ of 0.63, with an optimal threshold at 0.66 (Figure \ref{fig:Figure_6}, a).
+For comparison, the standard deviation approach within the YASA Toolbox yielded a slightly higher $se$ of 0.64 and $sp$ of 0.67 at an optimal threshold of 1.3. {\revisiond However, $J$ was 9.74\% for CNN-CBAM and 5.52\% for YASA, indicating that both methods produced a substantial number of false positives at the 4-sec window level, with CNN-CBAM achieving nearly twice the overlap accuracy of YASA.
+This discrepancy between $sp$ and $J$ is further explained by the confusion matrices (Figure \ref{fig:Figure_6}, b-c), which revealed that YASA's performance was more significantly compromised by the initial misclassification of 20-second EEG epochs, which led to a higher number of false positives in the localization step.} To qualitatively validate these findings, we visualized the CNN-CBAM attention maps.
+These visualizations demonstrate how the attention mechanism aligns with manual labels to precisely identify the temporal occurrence of artifacts (Figure \ref{fig:Figure_7}).